zilliztech/zdoc/docs/tutorials/collection/manage-collections/manage-collections-sdks.md

 ## Create Collection{#create-collection}

-You can create a collection in either of the following manners:
+You can create a collection in one of the following ways:

 - **Quick setup**